 Example 3: Graph the equation x = 2

-This is a vertical line passing through the point (2, 0).
+We're talking about a vertical line passing through the point (2, 0).
 Every point on this line has an x-coordinate of 2, regardless of the y-coordinate.

 Graphing Quadratic Equations